chris-backes/urban-octo-telegram/README.md

 ## Structure

 ```
-|-- Develop
 |-- assets
 |-- index.html
     |-- css
         |--stlye.css
     |-- images
         |-- four .jpg files and three .png files (and an addtional .jpeg /for the READ me file)
 ```

 ## Cloning the repo